UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

+Let's explore how to add to  a list, slice it and convert it into a tuple.

 Tasks:

+- Using the list provided, add a `pen`, a `scrap paper`, a `7.3` and a `True` element.
+- Find the length of the list after adding the element and save the value in an object named `drawer_length`.
+- Slice the list from the element 4 to `scrap paper`  and save this in an object named `cleaned_junk_drawer`.
+- Finally,  convert it into a set and name it `junk_set`.

 <codeblock id="04_10">
+- The verbs `.append()` and `len()` may be handy.
+- You can convert you list to a tuple with `tuple().
+- Have you sliced keeping in mind the end of the slice is excluded?

 </codeblock>